-New technologies, tools and a more comprehensive approach to food inspection are needed to properly manage today’s food safety risks.
-Inspection modernization includes a broad range of activities that are designed to improve how food is inspected and to improve food safety for Canadians.
+New technologies, tools and a more comprehensive approach to inspection are needed to properly manage today's risks to human, animal and plant health and the environment, and to enhance consumer protection.

-To support this proposed new approach, the CFIA is also
+To support this new approach, the CFIA is also

 - investing in state-of-the-art training and development programs in order to maintain a professional and highly-skilled inspection workforce

 - providing new technology and tools to support the work of industry and inspectors

 Inspection modernization will allow the CFIA to detect and prevent risks more effectively.
 Consumers will benefit from inspection activities that target the highest risk areas first (domestic or imported).

 Inspection modernization will provide Canadian companies the flexibility to design controls that demonstrate that their operations and products comply with all relevant federal regulations.
 It will also create a more level playing field for businesses by streamlining the inspection process.